devel0/knowledge/doc/pdf-join-into-single-page.md

 - top.pdf
 - bottom.pdf

-two files have 184.46pt x 127.8pt size ( use pdfinfo to retrieve these values )
+two files have 184.46pt x 127.8pt size [ W x H ] ( use pdfinfo to retrieve these values )

 first step is to obtain a single file that will be multiplied into a single page over a specified cols, rows grid: